-Article 168: WSL Computer Scoring System
+Article 177: WSL Computer Scoring System

-- 168.01 The computer scoring system prescribed by WSL is compulsory at all WSL Events. - 168.02 Computer Scoring Operator hours, rates and conditions are as described by WSL in the relevant Event license agreement or Event Planner.
+177.01 The computer scoring system prescribed by WSL is compulsory at all WSL Events.

+177.02 Computer Scoring Operator hours, rates and conditions are as described by WSL in the relevant Event license agreement or Event Planner.

-CHAPTER 12: WSL CONDUCT POLICY
+CHAPTER 13: WSL CONDUCT POLICY

-Article 169: Introduction
+Article 178: Introduction

 This Policy applies to all Surfers, Support Staff, and officials who are involved with or who participate in WSL events.
 All Surfers, Support Staff, and officials shall observe the Articles of the WSL Rulebook at all times and conduct themselves in a professional manner that will not reflect unfavorably on the sport of surfing, WSL, or its members, officers, Representatives, Events, or sponsors.
-Specific conduct which is either required or prohibited and the associated disciplinary sanctions are set forth in Articles 170 through 177.
+Specific conduct which is either required or prohibited and the associated disciplinary sanctions are set forth in Articles 179 through 186.
 (The requirements of WSL's Anti-Doping Policy and the sanctions for violating that Policy are addressed separately in that Anti-Doping Policy.
-The Anti-Doping Policy shall have the same effect as an WSL Rule.)
+The Anti-Doping Policy shall have the same effect as a WSL Rule.)

-Article 170: Sportsmanlike Conduct
+Article 179: Sportsmanlike Conduct